linksplatform/doublets-rs/doublets-ffi/readme.md

 ### Basic build library

-Before you can start writing an actix application, you’ll need a version of Rust installed.
+Before you can start writing a binding over doublets library, you’ll need a version of Rust installed.
 We recommend you use [rustup](https://rustup.rs/) to install or configure such latest version.

 Please note that some platforms support multiple variants of toolchains